App-vNext/Polly/docs/migration-v8.md

     // your code here
 });

-// Asynchronous execution
-await pipeline.ExecuteAsync(async cancellationToken =>
+// Asynchronous execution is also supported with the same pipeline instance await pipeline.ExecuteAsync(async cancellationToken => {
-{
     // your code here
 },
 cancellationToken);

-// Create and use the ResiliencePipeline<T>
+// Create and use the ResiliencePipeline<T>.
+//
+// Building of generic resilience pipeline is very similar to non-generic one.
 ResiliencePipeline<HttpResponseMessage> pipelineT = new ResiliencePipelineBuilder<HttpResponseMessage>()
+    // Notice the use of generic RetryStrategyOptions<HttpResponseMessage> to configure the strategy
+    // As opposed to providing the arguments into the method.
     .AddRetry(new RetryStrategyOptions<HttpResponseMessage>
     {
         ShouldHandle = new PredicateBuilder<HttpResponseMessage>()